tedavidson1/CS100-Projects/Project 4/README.md

 int getCount(char csvfile[], char column[], double threshold); Given a CSVfile, return the number of students with their specified score >= threshold.The blank cells are excluded from the calculation.

 double getGrade(char csvfile[], char first[], char last[]); Given a CSV file, return the weighted average of the specified student.
 The weight for each column is specified in the corresponding column heading within the parentheses(points).
 A blank cell is viewed as 0 in the calculation.

+We were provided the csv file and the main.c file.